Product Performance and Data Scientist

 You Will Possess

-• Strong background in Data analytics, Chemistry, Physics, Metrology or closely related subject.
+• Strong science background in data analytics, chemistry, physics, metrology or closely related subject

-• Proven experience in industrial or academic data or measurement sciences.
+• Proven experience in an industrial or academic data or measurement sciences area

-• Experience in FMCG environment is ideal; healthcare, pharma, foods or other relevant fields will be considered.
+• Ideally, experience in an FMCG environment; healthcare, pharma, foods or other relevant research fields will be considered

-• Experience in software development / data packages is beneficial.
+• Experience in software development / data packages would be beneficial

-• Ability to interpret complex data from multiple sources and generate concise insights for diverse audiences.
+• Ability to interpret complex data from multiple sources and generate concise, clear insights for diverse audiences

-• Strong data handling, analysis and interpretation skills; experience with MS Excel or similar tools and statistical analysis and model building using JMP/SAS or similar is beneficial.
+• Strong data handling, analysis and interpretation skills; significant experience with MS Excel or other data tools, and statistical analysis/model building using JMP, SAS or similar is beneficial

 Port Sunlight Working Environment